shariq1989/cookbook/content/recipe/biscuits_and_gravylc.md

 +++
-title = "Low Carb Biscuits and Gravy" date = "2021-05-02" description = "This beef and chickpea stew is flavorful and hearty.
-It can be modified to be vegetarian or vegan." tags = [
+title = "Low Carb Biscuits and Gravy" date = "2021-05-02" description = "This biscuit and gravy recipe is both easy to make and low carb.
+The macro easily fits a keto diet as well.
+The biscuits are buttery and flaky and served with creamy sausage gravy, just like those you would eat in your favorite diner or grandma's house.
+Make them to serve or double the recipe to have some to freeze for later." tags = [
     "entree",
-    "breakfast"
+    "keto",
+    "low carb"
 ]
 thumbnail= "images/biscuitsandgravy.jpg"
 +++